-A word on boating safety: it’s your responsibility to ensure that everyone returns safely and without incident.
+A word on boating safety: It’s your responsibility to ensure that everyone returns safely and without incident.

 Water levels fluctuate, some days sandbars are exposed, some days they are not.
-Water releases from Parker Dam dictate the water levels, it takes 2 days for the daily release (metered) to effect us down here.
+Water releases from Parker Dam dictate the water levels, it takes approximately 2 days for the daily release (metered) to effect us down here.
 Here is a link to Lower Colorado River Operations Schedule which lists the daily releases.

 Boating on the Lower Colorado River

 Be it cruising up and down the Colorado River or simply kickin’ it on a sandbar with your friends, the Lower Colorado River is the place to be for watersports and socializing.

 Please note that there are unrestricted and restricted waters on the CA and AZ banks.
 While California does not have an official buoy program like Arizona does, violators can still be ticketed by Imperial County and or Yuma County Sheriffs.

 Senator Wash (back lake below Senator Wash Reservoir)